 In-seat cockpit napping, is also a risk management tool but still not employed by most of the airlines.

 These are another most important technique to counter in flight fatigue.
-Higher fatigue rates are seemed to coincide with circadian trough where the body temperature gets low.
+Higher fatigue rates are seemed to coincide with the circadian trough where the body temperature gets low.

 Science reveals that higher rate to pilot in flight fatigue prevails in those who have not taken a walk or any other activity breaks.

-A roistered system in the flight could give a set of well rested crew team who are alert and are well able to support in vital in-flight situations.
+A roistered system in the flight could give a set of well-rested crew team who are alert and are well able to support in vital in-flight situations.

 A proper roister could give enough time for a set of crew to have activity breaks, cockpit napping, bunk sleep etc.

-A further in depth research needs to be conducted on the optimal number of crew members sufficient for properly rested crew members to operate the in-flight operations.
+A further in-depth research needs to be conducted on the optimal number of crew members sufficient for properly rested crew members to operate the in-flight operations.